Books

 A Novel

-One in eight American women will have breast cancer and one in forty-three will die from it.
-Julia’s story is not about “fighting cancer,” but about living with grace and humor, and finding meaning until the last minute.
+A novel for all of us older women about sex after seventy and living with breast cancer.
+Julia’s story is about living with grace and humor, and finding meaning until the last minute.

-Julia was successfully treated for breast cancer seven years ago, but as a physician, she knows that cancer cells can lurk, floating around the bloodstream until a napping immune system allows them to take root.
+Julia was successfully treated for breast cancer seven years ago, but as a physician, she knows that cancer cells can lurk until a napping immune system allows them to take root.
 During a Hawaiian vacation to celebrate retirement with her lover, she discovers new lumps.
 Determined to stay vital, she splurges on a necklace of golden pearls.

 Metastasis by metastasis, cancer dims Julia’s hopes.
-Her self-centered sister nags her to try an endless stream of bogus remedies.
+Her sister nags her to try an endless stream of bogus remedies.
 She gets a hospice counselor fired after he claims that an atheist cannot have a good death.
-In the end, Julia learns what is most important in life and what she hopes to leave behind for the people she loves.
+In the end, Julia figures out what is most important to her and what she hopes to leave behind for the people she loves.

 FIRST DRAFT IN PROGRESS